SAP/odata-vocabularies/docs/v2-annotations.md

           </td>
           <td>-</td>
           <td>
             <p>If a property can be updated or not depending on the state of its entity, it can be annotated with this attribute.
-The value of this attribute is always <span>a </span> <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a> <span> that identifies a Boolean property in the context of the entity type</span>.
+The value of this attribute is always a  <a href="http://docs.oasis-open.org/odata/odata/v4.0/errata02/os/complete/part3-csdl/odata-v4.0-errata02-os-part3-csdl-complete.html#_The_edm:Path_Expression_3">path expression</a>  that identifies a Boolean property in the context of the entity type.
 This related property indicates whether the annotated property can be updated for the containing entity or not.</p>
             <p>Note: if used in addition to the more expressive <a href="#attribute-sapfield-control">field-control</a> annotation, the values of the two must be in sync.</p>
           </td>
         </tr>